Etak - The Moving Island - Polynesian Wayfinding

 Why this works where a chart does not

-A chart requires a fixed surface, enough light to read it, instruments to plot on it, and a working understanding of the projection being used.
+A chart requires a fixed surface, enough light to read it, instruments to plot on it, and a working understanding of the projection.
 It is a symbolic representation of the world, consulted at intervals.

-The etak system requires none of this.
+Etak requires none of this.
 The navigator is not consulting a representation of the world.
-The navigator is attending to the world itself — to the actual, observable bearing of the reference island, to the actual position of the stars overhead, and to how the two relate.
+The navigator is attending to the world itself.
+To the actual observable bearing of the reference island.
+To the actual position of the stars overhead.
+To how the two relate.
 The information is present in the environment continuously and requires no instruments to access.

-This is why Sernous could maintain his orientation for thirty days of storm, darkness, and drift.
-He was not tracking a point on a chart; he was tracking the relationship between his position and the islands around him, continuously, using the same framework he used on every voyage.
+This is why Sernous maintained his orientation for thirty days of storm, darkness, and drift.
+He was not tracking a point on a chart.
+He was tracking the relationship between his position and the islands around him, continuously, using the same framework he used on every voyage.
 The storm did not interrupt his access to this information.
-It complicated the inputs — the stars were often invisible, the canoe's course and speed were irregular — but the framework itself was unaffected.
+It complicated the inputs.
+The stars were often invisible, the canoe’s course and speed irregular.
+But the framework itself was unaffected.
 When conditions allowed a star sight or a wave-direction reading, it was incorporated and the orientation model updated.
 When nothing was available, the last known state was held and the uncertainty acknowledged.
 This is what a modern navigator calls dead reckoning, but expressed in a framework that required no instruments from the start.

-The distinction Sernous made when speaking to the ship's captain — not lost, blown away — deserves attention.
-In the Western frame, a navigator adrift for thirty days with a broken compass and no sight of land would be lost by definition.
+The distinction Sernous made when speaking to the ship’s captain deserves attention.
+In the Western frame, a navigator adrift for thirty days with a broken compass and no sight of land is lost by definition.
 The concept of position in that framework depends on knowing where a point on a chart is.
 Without instruments, without a chart fix, the point is unknown.

 In the Carolinian framework, Sernous was never working with points on a chart.
 He was working with relationships between known islands.
 Being blown away did not sever those relationships.
 It complicated them.
 The work of maintaining orientation under prolonged storm conditions was harder than on a routine passage, but it was the same kind of work.
-When the motor vessel found him, he had already worked out that Ifalik had moved — in etak terms — to the northwest.
-It lay beneath the setting position of Vega.
-The ship's chart confirmed it was thirty-five miles in that direction.
+When the motor vessel found him, he had already worked out that Ifalik lay beneath the setting position of Vega.
+The ship’s chart confirmed it was thirty-five miles in that direction.

-Lewis records the crew's behaviour when the canoe was brought aboard the motor vessel: though exhausted and hungry, they first bailed the canoe, dried the sail, and checked the lashings before going below to eat.
+Lewis records the crew’s behaviour when the canoe was brought aboard the motor vessel.
+Though exhausted and hungry, they first bailed the canoe, dried the sail, and checked the lashings before going below to eat.
 This is not incidental detail.
-It reflects the culture of seamanship that produces navigators like Sernous: the boat is the instrument, and it is maintained before anything else.
+It reflects the culture of seamanship that produces navigators like Sernous.
+The boat is the instrument.
+It is maintained before anything else.

-Etak with Hipour: the reference island passes the beam
+Hipour and the reference island past the beam

 Lewis indicated his estimates.
 For Pikelot and Satawal, he was correct.
-For Gaferut he was wrong — he thought it bore a little south of west, still roughly on the beam.
-Hipour and his crewman Ulutak found this amusing.
+For Gaferut he was wrong.
+He thought it bore a little south of west, still roughly on the beam.
+Hipour and Ulutak found this amusing.
 The etak island had already passed the beam, they explained, and now lay astern.
-In the sidereal compass terms they were using, it was under the setting position of Aldebaran — west by north, not west by south.
+In the sidereal compass terms they were using, it was under the setting position of Aldebaran.
+West by north, not west by south.

 The next day they made their Pikelot landfall.
 Lewis checked the chart afterward.
 Hipour had been right about Gaferut’s bearing.
 Lewis had been wrong by a margin that, while it might have gone unnoticed in a rough passage, was perceptible to a navigator who had been tracking the island’s movement through the star positions throughout the voyage.

-Like the sidereal compass, etak is a closed system — internally consistent, complete within its own terms, and structurally incompatible with the chart-based navigation that European contact brought.
-Lewis makes the observation, from working directly with Hipour and the senior navigator Beiong, that the two conceptual systems — etak and chart navigation — could not easily be reconciled in a single mental model.
-Hipour found attempts to map etak concepts onto a chart confusing in a way that had nothing to do with intelligence or experience; the two frameworks parsed the same spatial reality differently and used incompatible conceptual vocabularies.
+Like the sidereal compass, etak is a closed system.
+Internally consistent, complete within its own terms, and structurally incompatible with the chart-based navigation that European contact brought.
+Lewis makes the observation, from working directly with Hipour and the senior navigator Beiong, that the two conceptual systems could not easily be reconciled in a single mental model.
+Hipour found attempts to map etak concepts onto a chart confusing in a way that had nothing to do with intelligence or experience.
+The two frameworks parsed the same spatial reality differently and used incompatible vocabularies.

 This incompatibility is part of what preserved etak.
-Where a traditional technique can be straightforwardly replaced by a western instrument — the compass replacing a wind compass, for instance — it tends to disappear.
-Where the two systems are incompatible, they can coexist.
+Where a traditional technique can be straightforwardly replaced by a Western instrument, a compass replacing a wind compass for instance, it tends to disappear.
+Where two systems are incompatible, they can coexist.
 As long as traditional voyaging continued in the Carolines, etak remained the vocabulary of that voyaging, because the chart offered no equivalent tool and no obvious translation.

 The application in coastal waters